MrLeonardo/sirepi.github.io/_posts/2015-03-03-hurt-me-plenty.md

 In addition, the backing field was decorated with the <xc>[NonSerialized]</xc> attribute, due to the fact that we won't be saving the Bricks inside our Scene directly, but rather we will implement also a generation mechanism to do the hard work for us.

-<explain>Setting a field as [NonSerialized] is basically telling the engine that there is no need to save the information contained in the field during the serialization process, which happens when you save your GameObject or Resource.
+<explain>Setting a field as [DontSerialize] is basically telling the engine that there is no need to save the information contained in the field during the serialization process, which happens when you save your GameObject or Resource.
 This can be useful when you are dealing with fields that contain volatile data (i.e. data that you don't mind losing every time, or that might be even dangerous to keep stored) and that you are sure will be re-initialized
 correctly when required.</explain>

 Lastly, I added a <xc>bool Hit()</xc> method, which will be called every time the <xn>Ball</xn> hits a <xn>Brick</xn>, in order to decrease the Brick's remaining <xp>HitPoints</xp> and, eventually, removing it from the <xn>Scene</xn> altogether; the